How to Add More High-Quality Protein to Your Diet

 When you’re craving protein on the run, those gas station beef sticks are easy and may tame a rumbly tummy, but how much do you know about where the meat came from and how it was raised?
 Not much.
 What about the artificial fillers those snacks might contain?

 Instead, organic beef sticks are a fantastic swap.
-They're often high in protein and come from humanely raised animals, while leaving out nitrates, nitrites or other nonsense.
+They're often high in protein and come from humanely raised animals, while leaving out nitrates, nitrites, and other nonsense.

 Organic grassfed ribeye steak